2173.02 Determining Whether Claim Language is Definite [R-07.2022]

 D. Open Lines of Communication with the Applicant – When Indefiniteness Is the Only Issue, Attempt Resolution through an Interview before Resorting to a Rejection

 Examiners are reminded that interviews can be an effective examination tool and are encouraged to initiate an interview with the applicant or applicant’s representative at any point during the pendency of an application, if the interview can help further prosecution, shorten pendency, or provide a benefit to the examiner or applicant.
 Issues of claim interpretation and clarity of scope may lend themselves to resolution through an examiner interview.
-For example, the examiner may initiate an interview to discuss, among other issues, the broadest reasonable interpretation of a claim, the meaning of a particular claim limitation, and the scope and clarity of preamble language, functional language, intended use language, and means-plus-function limitations, etc.
+For example, the examiner may initiate an interview to discuss, among other issues, the broadest reasonable interpretation of a claim in light of the specification, the meaning of a particular claim limitation, and the scope and clarity of preamble language, functional language, intended use language, and means-plus-function limitations, etc.

 An interview can serve to develop and clarify such issues and lead to a mutual understanding between the examiner and the applicant, potentially eliminating the need for the examiner to resort to making a rejection under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph.
 The examiner is reminded that the substance of any interview, whether in person, by video conference, or by telephone must be made of record in the application, whether or not an agreement was reached at the interview.
 See MPEP § 713.04; see also 37 CFR 1.2 ("The action of the Patent and Trademark Office will be based exclusively on the written record in the Office.
 No attention will be paid to any alleged oral promise, stipulation, or understanding in relation to which there is disagreement or doubt.").
 Examples of 35 U.S.C.
 112 issues that should be made of record after the interview include: why the discussed claim term is or is not sufficiently clear; why the discussed claim term is or is not inconsistent with the specification; why the discussed claim term does or does not invoke 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph (and if it does, the identification of corresponding structure, material, or acts in the specification for a 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph limitation); and any claim amendments discussed that would resolve identified ambiguities.